SasView/sasmodels/doc/guide/pd/polydispersity.rst

 * *center* the value of the shape parameter (for size dispersity) or zero if it is an angular dispersity.
 This parameter may be fitted.

-* *sigma* the width of the distribution, with is the polydispersity parameter times the center for size dispersity, or the polydispersity parameter alone for angular dispersity.
+* *sigma* the width of the distribution, which is the polydispersity parameter times the center for size dispersity, or the polydispersity parameter alone for angular dispersity.
 This parameter may be fitted.

-* *lb*, *ub* are the parameter limits given in the model definition file.
+* *lb*, *ub* are the parameter limits (lower & upper bounds) given in the model definition file.
 For example, a radius parameter has *lb* equal to zero.
 A volume fraction parameter would have *lb* equal to zero and *ub* equal to one.

 * *self.nsigmas* the distance to go into the tails when evaluating the distribution.
 For a two parameter distribution, this value could be